fluxcd/helm-controller/docs/api/helmrelease.md

 (<em>Appears on:</em>
 <a href="#helm.toolkit.fluxcd.io/v2alpha1.HelmReleaseSpec">HelmReleaseSpec</a>)
 </p>
-<p>HelmChartTemplate defines the template from which the controller
+<p>HelmChartTemplate defines the template from which the controller will generate a
-will generate a HelmChart object in the same namespace as the HelmRepository.</p>
+v1alpha1.HelmChart object in the same namespace as the referenced v1alpha1.Source.</p>
 <div class="md-typeset__scrollwrap">
 <div class="md-typeset__table">
 <table>